My research interests revolve around how different forms of embeddedness impact the work of organizations and the resilience of workers.

 I am committed to employing ethnographic methods in my research.
 My commitment to ethnography is as personal as it is intellectual.
 First, as a scholar and researcher, I think ethnography, with an intensive focus on generating in-depth understandings of people’s lived experiences, is the right method to study sociomateriality and culture.
 Second, as a human being, I am deeply passionate about ethnography as a way of understanding our very strange yet deeply human world.
 I find great satisfaction in connecting to and understanding human subjects.

-UPCOMING PUBLICATION
+UPCOMING PUBLICATIONS

 MANUSCRIPTS IN PREPARATION